← Back to Stories

 • Cricket Australia may allow IPL clubs to take shares in BBL teams, raising questions about franchise names and state branding.

-• WA Cricket CEO John Stephenson called the Perth Scorchers the 'most successful franchise in world cricket' and prioritised 'reserving sacred assets'.
+• WA Cricket CEO John Stephenson called the Perth Scorchers the 'most successful franchise in world cricket' and prioritized 'reserving sacred assets'.

-• Cricket Australia must decide whether to begin the upcoming BBL season in India and if a Christmas night match is possible.
+• Cricket Australia must decide whether to start the 2026-27 BBL season in India and include a Christmas night match.

 News.com.au

-• Queensland Cricket believes the proposed sale price for the Brisbane Heat is 'nearly satisfactory' but questions if proceeds best secure cricket’s future.
+• Queensland Cricket’s board believes the proposed sale price for the Brisbane Heat is 'nearly satisfactory' but questions whether proceeds best secure cricket’s future.

-• Cricket NSW may withdraw support for Cricket Australia chair Mike Baird over his push for privatisation.
+• Cricket NSW may withdraw support for Cricket Australia chair Mike Baird over his push for privatization.

-• New Zealand Cricket rejected Cricket Australia’s BBL model in favour of its own proposed NZ20 franchise league.
+• New Zealand Cricket rejected Cricket Australia’s plans, supporting the proposed NZ20 franchise league instead.

-• Article 1 states Cricket NSW is 'expected to reject the project,' while Article 2 suggests Cricket NSW is 'sceptical' but does not outright reject it.
+• The ABC states Cricket NSW is 'expected to reject' privatization outright, while the Guardian says Cricket NSW is 'not convinced' but has not outright rejected it.

 Source Articles